 - relevant addresses, telephone numbers, and e-mail information, and

-- identifying where and how a patient will get care after discharge;
+- where and how a patient will get care after discharge;

-- making arrangements for necessary equipment or supplies in preparation for activities of daily living;
+- arranging for necessary equipment or supplies in preparation for activities of daily living;

-- learning how to cope with and manage one’s illness;
+- resources available to cope with and manage one’s illness; and

-- identifying sources of coverage and help with costs attendant to care.
+- resources that are available to help with costs attendant to care.

 While a good discharge plan does not necessarily have to be formal or follow a particular format, it should be clear and concise.
 It should be known to all relevant care givers and family members.
 When developed in a care setting such as a hospital, skilled nursing facility, home health agency, or hospice, the discharge plan should be included in the patient’s medical record.